Best Of

 What is a DRIP and why does tracking it matter?

-A DRIP (Dividend Reinvestment Plan) automatically reinvests dividends into more shares.
-Tracking DRIPs matters because each reinvestment creates a new tax lot with its own cost basis, which affects capital gains calculations when you sell.
+A DRIP (Dividend Reinvestment Plan) automatically buys more shares with your dividends.
+Tracking matters because each reinvestment creates a new tax lot with its own cost basis—and that affects your capital gains when you eventually sell.

 Are dividends taxed differently than capital gains?

-Qualified dividends are taxed at the lower long-term capital gains rate (0-20%).
-Non-qualified (ordinary) dividends are taxed as regular income.
-Your broker's 1099-DIV will classify them, but a good tracker helps you estimate the tax impact throughout the year.
+Qualified dividends get taxed at the lower long-term capital gains rate (0-20%).
+Non-qualified dividends are taxed as regular income.
+Your broker's 1099-DIV breaks this down, but a good tracker helps you estimate your tax hit throughout the year.

 Ready to Take Control of Your Finances?